DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 ---
-title: Tutorial 4 - Pretrained Protein Structure Representations
+title: Tutorial 4 - Pre-trained Protein Structure Representations
 layout: page
 permalink: /tutorial_4
 ---

 In many structure-based protein understanding tasks, it is expensive in both time and money to collect labeled data.
-As a solution, self-supervised pretraining strategies are proposed to acquire informative protein representations from massive unlabeled protein structures.
+As a solution, self-supervised pre-training strategies are proposed to acquire informative protein representations from massive unlabeled protein structures.
-In this tutorial, we will introduce how to pretrain a structure-based protein encoder and then finetune it on downstream tasks.
+In this tutorial, we will introduce how to pre-train a structure-based protein encoder and then fine-tune it on downstream tasks.

 - TOC
 {:toc}

 # Represent Protein Structure Data

-In this part, we will learn how to fetch a structure-based dataset for pretraining and further augment each sample with additional edges to better represent its structure.
+In this part, we will learn how to fetch a structure-based dataset for pre-training and further augment each sample with additional edges to better represent its structure.

 ## Protein Structure Dataset